IntelLabs/DyNAS-T/README.md

 optimization package designed for finding the optimal Pareto front during neural architure search while minimizing the number of search validation measurements.
-It supports single-/multi-/many-objective problems for a variety of domains supported by the Intel AI Lab HANDI framework.
-The system leans heavily on the [pymoo](https://pymoo.org/) optimization framework.
-Unique to DyNAS-T are the following features:
+It supports single-/multi-/many-objective problems for a variety of domains supported by the Intel AI Lab [HANDI framework](https://gitlab.devtools.intel.com/handi).
+The system currently heavily utilizes the [pymoo](https://pymoo.org/) optimization library.
+Some of the key DyNAS-T features are:
 * Automatic handling of supernetwork parameters for search and predictor training
+* Genetic Algorithm (e.g., NSGA-II) multi-objective subnetworks
-* ConcurrentNAS accelerated search
+* ConcurrentNAS accelerated search using approximate predictors
 * Warm-start (transfer) search
 * Search population statistical analysis

 ## Supported SuperNet Frameworks

-DyNAS-T is intended to be used with existing standalone SuperNet frameworks suchs as Intel HANDI, Intel BootstrapNAS, or external libraries such as Hanlab Once-for-All (OFA).
+DyNAS-T is intended to be used with existing standalone SuperNet frameworks suchs as Intel HANDI, [Intel BootstrapNAS](https://gitlab.devtools.intel.com/jpmunoz/bootstrapnas_poc_subnet_extraction), or external libraries such as [Once-for-All (OFA)](https://github.com/mit-han-lab/once-for-all).

 * HANDI MobileNetV3 (supported)
 * HANDI ResNet50 (supported)
-* HANDI Transformer (Q4'21)
+* HANDI Transformer (supported)
+* HANDI Recommender (Q1'22)
-* BootstrapNAS ResNet50 torchvision (Q4'21)
+* BootstrapNAS ResNet50 torchvision (supported)

 ## Getting Started

-To setup DyNAS-T run `pip install -e .` or make a local copy of the `dynast` subfolder in your local subnetwork repository.
+To setup DyNAS-T run `pip install -e .` or make a local copy of the `dynast` subfolder in your local subnetwork repository with the `requirements.txt` dependencies installed.

 Examples of setting up DyNAS-T with various SuperNet frameworks are given in the ./examples directory.
 We suggested using `dynast_mbnv3_full.py` as a starting point using the HANDI MobileNetV3 supernetwork.

 ## Design Overview

 DyNAS-T supplements existing SuperNet Training frameworks in the following ways.

 ![DyNAS-T Design Flow](docs/images/dynast_design.png)

-## Requirements

-Requirements for using DyNAS-T are given in `requirements.txt`.
-Key requirements to be aware of are:
-* pymoo == 0.5.0
-* optuna == 2.4.0
-* scikit-learn == 0.23.2
-* pandas == 1.1.5

 ## Release Notes

-0.3.0 (current) - Draft:
+0.1.0 - 0.3.0:
 * Updated to pymoo version 0.5.0
+* Added example templates for HANDI MobileNetV3, Transformer, ResNet50
+* Added ConcurrentNAS examples for HANDI MobileNetV3, BootstrapNAS
-* Added ConcurrentNAS example for MobileNetV3
+* Added OpenVINO INT8 search example for HANDI MobileNetV3
+* Updated search results to be managed by pymoo results object.
 * New `ParameterManager` handles tranlation between dictionary, pymoo, and one-hot vector formats